mistermicheels/learning-notes/processes-techniques/Testing.md

 -   **Sociable unit tests**: allow talking to real collaborators (some would not call these unit tests anymore)
     -   Provide more confidence that things are really working
     -   Allow refactoring communication with collaborators without having to change the tests
-    -   Still avoid interaction with slow/brittle external dependencies like DB, network, file system, ...
+    -   Still avoid interaction with DB, network, file system, ...

 What to unit test: